warning icon

 Our highly experienced, professional dive guides are equipped with 2 large 10 ft. marker buoys, 2 reels, underwater and surface noisemakers, and buddy lines.
 Furthermore, we provide each diver with a 10 ft. long surface marker buoy in case of surface emergency.
 Although shark diving at Gordo Banks is an advanced dive, our guides will keep you safe and give you as much time to enjoy the pelagic action as possible.
 Our maximum divers per guide ratio is 4:1, allowing all divers to receive hands-on, personal service.

-Due to the somewhat advanced nature of our Shark Diving trips, we ask that all divers take part in a 2-tank local dive with us prior to the trip.
+Due to the somewhat advanced nature of our Shark Diving trips, we ask that all divers take part in a 2-tank local dive with us or our sister location Dive Cabo prior to the trip.
 For your and others’ safety, your air consumption, buoyancy skill and general dive ability will be reviewed, with advanced blue water diving in mind.

 Please note that the ocean is not an aquarium, so Gordo Banks can be a hit or miss dive.
 Obviously the objectives of our shark diving trips are to see the schooling hammerhead and silky sharks, but please understand that sightings are not guaranteed.
 However due to the depth and remoteness of the seamount, anything can come out of the blue, so you never know what you’ll see!
 Gordo Banks is 40 – 60 minutes away by boat from our dive shop.
 We are proud to say that no other provider in Los Cabos has more experience shark diving at Gordo Banks than us.